Help! Why Don’t Edibles Get Me High?

 How long do edibles show up in drug tests?

 There are a lot of factors that can influence how long edibles will stay in your system to show up on a drug test.
-How often you use cannabis is a major factor: THC will clear out of infrequent users much faster than people who use cannabis daily.
+How often you use cannabis is a significant factor: THC will clear out of infrequent users much faster than people who use cannabis daily.
 The concentration of THC will also play a factor as well: the more THC there is, the longer it sticks around in the body.
-Then, there are differences in each person’s body composition and metabolism.
+Then, there are differences in each person’s body composition and metabolism.6

 All of these factors can influence how long it takes the body to purge residual THC metabolites.
 That said, it’s always a good idea to stop using cannabis as long as possible before an upcoming drug screening.

-¹ Gasse A, Vennemann M, Köhler H, Schürenkamp J. Toxicogenetic analysis of Δ9-THC-metabolizing enzymes.
-International Journal of Legal Medicine.
-2020;134(6):2095-2103. doi:https://doi.org/10.1007/s00414-020-02380-3
+4. Gasse A, Vennemann M, Köhler H, Schürenkamp J. Toxicogenetic analysis of Δ9-THC-metabolizing enzymes.
+Int J Legal Med.
+2020;134(6):2095-2103. doi:10.1007/s00414-020-02380-3 ↩︎

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.